Intro

 18.14.5.1 Nicotine

-At least 39 counties/jurisdictions regulate the concentration/volume of nicotine in e-cigarette products.17 The EU, Canada, UK and a number of other countries limit the nicotine concentration in vaping products to a maximum of 20mg/mL.2 , 17 , 28 Regulations being introduced in October 2022 in China will limit the nicotine concentration to a maximum of 200mg per e-cigarette and limit the maximum concentration of nicotine released per puff.19
+At least 39 counties/jurisdictions regulate the concentration/volume of nicotine in e-cigarette products.
+18 The EU, Canada, UK and a number of other countries limit the nicotine concentration in vaping products to a maximum of 20 mg/ml.
+1 27 28 Regulations introduced in China in 2022 limited the total amount of nicotine per e-cigarette to 200 mg and the nicotine emissions of each puff to 0.2 mg.
+29

 18.14.5.2 Flavours

-At least seven countries have adopted ‘characteristic flavour’ bans which prohibit the sale of e-cigarette products with ingredients that impart a characteristic flavour or aroma, except for tobacco flavour.
-Bans on characterising flavours with the exception of tobacco flavours were first introduced in Finland in 2016 and have since been implemented in Hungary (May 2022), the Netherlands (July 2022) and Lithuania (July 2022), and are scheduled to be implemented in China in October 2022, the Netherlands in January 2023 and the Ukraine in July 2023.
-Denmark and Estonia also ban non-tobacco characterising flavours in e-cigarette products with the exception of menthol flavours.
-Characterising flavours have also been banned in some Canadian provinces.29 , 30
+As of April 2024, at least seven countries have adopted ‘characteristic flavour’ bans which prohibit the sale of e-cigarette products with ingredients that impart a characteristic flavour or aroma, except for tobacco flavour.
+Bans on characterising flavours with the exception of tobacco flavours were first introduced in Finland in 2016 and have since been implemented in Hungary (May 2020), Lithuania (July 2022), China (October 2022), Ukraine (July 2023) and the Netherlands (January 2024), and are scheduled to be implemented in Latvia in August 2024.
+Denmark, Estonia and Slovenia also ban non-tobacco characterising flavours in e-cigarette products with the exception of menthol flavours.
+Characterising flavours have also been banned in some Canadian provinces and US states.
+3 0 31

-In the US, a federal policy towards e-cigarette flavours is being developed, though the US FDA has so far denied market authorisation to e-cigarettes with flavours other than tobacco and menthol.29 A number of jurisdictions in the US have gone beyond the requirements of federal e-cigarette laws and have implemented bans on flavoured tobacco products and e-cigarettes, including California, Massachusetts and New York.30 The effectiveness of flavour bans is discussed in Section 18.10.3.
+In the US, a federal policy towards e-cigarette flavours is being developed, though the US FDA has so far denied market authorisation to e-cigarettes with flavours other than tobacco and menthol.
+30 A number of jurisdictions in the US have gone beyond the requirements of federal e-cigarette laws and have implemented bans on flavoured tobacco products and e-cigarettes, including California, Massachusetts and New York.
+31 The effectiveness of flavour bans is discussed in Section 18.10.3.

 18.14.5.3 Other ingredients

 Several countries have also restricted e-cigarette ingredients that are potentially harmful or that could be perceived as having health benefits.
-The EU TPD requires member states to ban the use of colouring agents; vitamins or other additives that create the impression of health benefits; caffeine, taurine and other stimulants; and any additives that have carcinogenic, mutagenic or reprotoxic (CMR) properties in unburnt form.31 New Zealand’s Smokefree Environments and Regulated Products Regulations 2021 (Schedule 5) prohibit several categories of chemicals in e-cigarette e-liquids including CMR substances; chemicals with specific organ toxicities; sweeteners; vitamins; and vegetable and mineral oils.32 Canadian laws generally prohibit products which are ‘a danger to human health or safety’ and also restrict the use of similar ingredients in e-cigarettes.29
+The EU TPD requires Member States to ban the use of colouring agents; vitamins or other additives that create the impression of health benefits; caffeine, taurine and other stimulants; and any additives that have carcinogenic, mutagenic or reprotoxic (CMR) properties in unburnt form.
+1 New Zealand’s Smokefree Environments and Regulated Products Regulations 2021 (Schedule 5) prohibit several categories of chemicals in e-cigarette e-liquids including CMR substances; chemicals with specific organ toxicities; sweeteners; vitamins; and vegetable and mineral oils.
+32 Canadian laws generally prohibit products which are ‘a danger to human health or safety’ and also restrict the use of similar ingredients in e-cigarettes.
+8 10 30 China introduced e-cigarette standards in 2022 that banned the use of CMR substances, additives and stimulants linked to energy and vitality, substances that could mislead consumers about health benefits or harm reduction, and substances that are only used for dyeing purposes.
+29

 For a detailed explanation of the chemicals found and produced by e-cigarettes and the health effects related to exposure to these chemicals see Section 18.5 and Section 18.6.